Learn from the #1 tennis strategy analyst in the world

 Craig is the expert at bringing them to life.

-Craig’s unique talents comes from a blend of developing three specific skills to an exemplary level.
-It creates the total package of tour coaching experience, media savvy, and the ability to discuss the game in a refreshing, informed and tactical manner.
+Craig’s unique talents come from a blend of developing three specific skills to an exemplary level.
+It creates the total package of tour coaching experience, media savvy, and the ability to discuss the game in a refreshing, informed, and tactical manner.

-- Technology Craig was the first coach in the world to develop Dartfish Match Tagging software to chart tennis matches, cutting them up into specific patterns of play to analyze.
+- TECHNOLOGY: Craig was the first coach in the world to develop Dartfish Match Tagging software to chart tennis matches, cutting them up into specific patterns of play to analyze.
 Video is the ultimate learning accelerator in our game.
+Craig now works closely with Infosys to bring new match metrics to the ATP Tour.

-- Media Craig has a BA Journalism degree from Baylor University, and is the tennis analyst for the world’s leading newspaper, the New York Times.
-Craig also writes for several leading global tennis publications.
+- MEDIA: Craig has a BA Journalism degree from Baylor University and is the tennis analyst for the world’s leading newspaper, the New York Times.
+Craig also writes for several leading global tennis publications, including Tennishead magazine in the United Kingdon.
+Craig has also been the strategy analyst for the ATP World Tour for over a decade, providing new match data and expert analysis to the world of tennis.

 Mats Wilander and Annabel Croft welcomed Craig to the [email protected] team this year, previewing and reviewing matches, commentating on Center Court, providing strategy analysis, and interviewing special guests such as Boris Becker – enhancing digital content with data-driven tactical insights.